-X. Putting it all Together - an Illustration of Patterns Use
+IX.Putting it all Together - an Illustration of Patterns Use

-A. To illustrate how patterns can be used, consider the following practical problem that could arise if fully implementing your VideoStore.
+A. To illustrate how patterns can be used, consider the following practical problem that could arise if fully implementing your Library.

-It would be nice if various panes of the GUI could display lists of customers and titles, both in alphabetical order.
+It would be nice if various panes of the GUI could display lists of patrons and items, the former in alphabetical order of name and the latter in call number order.

+1. To handle a patron's fines, we could go to the patron list, select the patron, and click a "Fines" button.

+DEMO in my version - note that supporting code is not implemented, but this is how interface would work if it were

+2. To add copies of an item, we could go to the item list, select the item, and click an "Add Copy" button.

+Log in as manager on the manager pane, then DEMO in my version

-- 1. To handle a customer's late fees, we could go to the customer list, select the customer, and click a "Late Fees" button. - 2.
-To add copies of a title, we could go to the title list, select the title, and click an "Add Copy" button. - 3.
-To deal with reservations, we could go to the title list and click a "Reservations" button to deal with the reservations for that title.
-DEMO in my version
+3. To deal with reservations, we could go to the item list and click a "Reservations" button to deal with the reservations for that item.

+DEMO in my version - note that supporting code is not implemented, but this is how interface would work if it were
-4. To keep our subsequent discussion simple, we will focus on dealing with the display of the customer list.

-- B. It actually turns out that this is much more easily said than done!
+- 4. To keep our subsequent discussion simple, we will focus on dealing with the display of the patrons list. - B. It actually turns out that this is much more easily said than done!
 Here's why. - 1.
-A JList is backed by an object called the list model that keeps track of the items displayed in the list.
+A JList (which is the GUI component that is used to display the patrons list) is backed by an object called the list model that keeps track of the items displayed in the list.
 A list model must implement the ListModel interface.